Dunkirk: French Potato Salad Recipe 🥁🥁🥁🥁

 Another problem for me is Nolan’s manipulation of time.
 The pilot’s action occurs over one hour, the small boat rescue over one day, and the waiting on the beaches, one week.
 Yet, they are interspersed throughout, which is awkward and confusing, especially the drawn out pairing of the Spitfire and the beach evacuation, the one hour flight that keeps interrupting the week long evacuation.
 This critic even started to believe the Spitfire was a figment of the imagination, a ghost pilot watching from the great, great beyond.

 Others were a bit less charitable.
-In a piece titled “Dunkirk is a Great War Movie Married by Christopher Nolan’s Usual Tricks,” David Edelstein labels the director’s technique:
+In a piece titled “Dunkirk is a Great War Movie Marred by Christopher Nolan’s Usual Tricks,” David Edelstein labels the director’s technique:

 “Nolan Time,” that arty temporal scramble that he thinks is more illuminating than it is.